Adversarially Robust Low Dimensional Representations: Notation and Preliminaries

+\end{definition} Observe that it suffices to check the above condition for all rank-$1$ PSD matrices $B$ i.e., $B=vv^\top$ for $v \in \R^n$.
+It is well known that all unitarily invariant matrix norms\footnote{A matrix norm $\gnorm{\cdot}$ is unitarily invariant iff $\gnorm{A}=\gnorm{UAV}$ for all matrices $A$ and all unitary matrices $U,V$.} are monotone (this is because unitarily invariant norms are just norms on the singular values).
+On the other hand, many other matrix norms including other entry-wise norms $\norm{X}_q$ or general operator norms $\norm{X}_{q \to p}$ are not necessarily monotone (see Claim~\ref{claim:counterexample:monotone} and Claim~\ref{clm:counterexample_infinity_2} for some counterexamples).
+Perhaps surprisingly, the $q \to q^{*}$ matrix operator norms are monotone (see Claim~\ref{lem:monotone} for a simple proof of this fact)!

 \paragraph{High probability bounds.} We will say that an event holds {\em with high probability (w.h.p.)} if the probability of failure on a given instance is less than {\em any} polynomial of the input parameters e.g., the dimension $n$, and the number of data points $m$.
-We remark that for our randomized algorithms, we can amplify the success probability to $1-\eta$ for any $\eta>0$ by repeating the algorithm $\log(1/\eta)$ times (hence these guarantees will in fact hold with exponentially small failure probability).
+We remark that in all our settings, one can amplify the success probability to $1-\eta$ for any small $\eta>0$ by repeating the algorithm $\log(1/\eta)$ times.